top of page

 Most of our time will be in the field, with a few short classroom segments.

-On-site camping and four meals are included (Saturday lunch and dinner, and Sunday breakfast and lunch).
+On-site camping and the following meals are included: Friday snacks, Saturday lunch and dinner, and Sunday lunch).
 Those students who are coming from farther away may want to arrive Friday evening to be ready to begin Saturday morning.

 Cost: $200